intersystems-ib/workshop-iris-oauth2/README.md

 ## Authorization Server
 We will use the same configuration as in the previous scenario.
 Have a look at the Authorization Server definition in [System Administration > Security > OAuth 2.0 > Server](https://webserver/authserver/csp/sys/sec/%25CSP.UI.Portal.OAuth2.Server.Configuration.zen).

+`/oauth2` endpoint in InterSystems IRIS has its own CORS settings.
+You should setup the allowed origins (e.g. the angular client application).
+In this case it is already setup for you.
+But you can have a look at it [here](https://webserver/authserver/csp/sys/sec/%25CSP.UI.Portal.Applications.Web.zen?PID=%2Foauth2#) in *Cross-Origin Settings* tab.

 ## Resource Server
 We will also use the same resource server configuration as in the previous scenario.